arbor-sim/arbor/doc/tutorial/nmodl.rst

 .. literalinclude:: ../../python/example/hh/mod/hh03.mod
   :lines: 1-5

-Without this addition, there would be one, global copy for each, which could be set by writing
+Without this addition, there would be one global copy for each, which could be set by writing

 .. code-block:: python